dynamicanupam/House-Price-Prediction/README.md

-# House Price Prediction Using Advanced Regression
+# Housing Price Prediction Using Advanced Regression
 > Build a regularized regression model to understand the most important variables to predict housing prices in a US market
 ---